maths/stack-web/website_files/MeetingReports/2026-05-29-ProfessionalsNetwork.md

 ## Items Discussed

-### JSXGraph examples: Konstantina collected questions from HELM and FAC, that have JSXGraphs for the topics of Algebra and Calculus.
+### JSXGraph examples:
+Konstantina collected questions from HELM and FAC, that have JSXGraphs for the topics of Algebra and Calculus.
 Will import them in the STACK library.
 There is a Zulip thread [here](https://stack-assessment.zulipchat.com/#narrow/channel/384527-visualization/topic/JSX.20Graph.20examples.20in.20STACK.20Library/with/598562923), where people can suggest what examples of JSXGraph thay want to include in the library.

+### New members:
-### New STACK users are welcome to join the STACK Professionals Network, there is no need to be experts.
+New STACK users are welcome to join the STACK Professionals Network, there is no need to be experts.
 New users can ask for support in ZulipChat [https://stack-assessment.zulipchat.com/](https://stack-assessment.zulipchat.com/).

 ## Date for next meeting:
 There will be an in-person STACK Professionals Network meeting as part of the international STACK conference in Nairobi, in July.
 There may be an option for the meeting to be hybrid.